Carolina-Toren/web_project_4/README.md

 **intro**

-- This is the fourth assignments on the Yandex Practicum Web Developer curse.
+- This is the fourth to eighth assignments on the Yandex Practicum Web Developer curse.

 **What was used**